09/19/2024

 The following are just a few of the most common questions our clients ask us when dealing with a retail theft charge:

-Contact our award-winner attorneys to get all the answers to your questions.
+Contact our award-winning attorneys to get all the answers to your questions.
 Our initial consultation is 100% free and confidential with no strings attached.

 If you got caught stealing and you were arrested, the police officer will assign you a court date.
 You may be wondering if you need a retail theft lawyer to help you defend the charges.
 The short answer is that you most likely will need a lawyer.